-Description: Santa Cruz, located on the northern side of Monterey Bay, was home to a busy port in the mid 1800s, with ships dropping anchor in the harbor to take on loads of redwood, lime, and agricultural products.
-Authorities felt a lighthouse was needed to guide traffic into the harbor, and Congress set aside a sum of $30,000 on August 30, 1852 for the erection of the Santa Cruz Lighthouse.
-Point Santa Cruz, which forms the western boundary of Santa Cruz’s harbor was selected as the desired location for the beacon.
-However, years were spent trying to determine the rightful owner of the prized property, and the majority of the original $30,000 appropriation was returned to the U.S. Treasury.
+Description: Santa Cruz, located on the northern side of Monterey Bay, was home to a busy port in the mid-1800s, with ships dropping anchor in the harbor to take on loads of redwood, lime, and various agricultural products.
+Authorities felt a lighthouse was needed to guide traffic into the harbor, and Congress set aside a sum of $30,000 on August 31, 1852 for the erection of Santa Cruz Lighthouse.
+Point Santa Cruz, which forms the western boundary of Santa Cruz’s harbor was selected as the desired location for the beacon, however, years were spent trying to determine the rightful owner of the prized property, and the majority of the original $30,000 appropriation was returned to the U.S. Treasury.

-The construction plans used for the original Ediz Hook Lighthouse in Washington were recycled at Santa Cruz.
-The lighthouse was to be just that – a one-and-a-half story house with a pitched roof surmounted by a square light tower.
-Work on the wooden structure, which would rest on a brick foundation, began in the summer of 1869 and was completed in just a couple of months.
+The construction plans used for the original Ediz Hook Lighthouse in the Territory of Washington were recycled at Santa Cruz.
+The lighthouse was to be just that – a one-and-a-half-story house with a pitched roof surmounted by a square light tower.
+Work on the wooden structure, which would rest on a brick foundation, began in the summer of 1869 and was completed in just a couple of months at a contract price of $4,350.
 Meanwhile, the octagonal lantern room was fabricated at the lighthouse depot on New York’s Staten Island and then shipped to California.
 A fifth-order Fresnel lens and a lard-oil lamp were installed in the lantern room after its delayed arrival, and the lighthouse was ready for its first lighting on January 1, 1870.
-The Santa Cruz Lighthouse entered service as the twelfth beacon along the California coast.
+Santa Cruz Lighthouse entered service as the twelfth beacon along the California coast.

 Laura’s hobby brought her wide recognition, and she frequently corresponded with professors and experts around the country.
 A new variety of banana slug along with a new species of fossil spindle shell were named in her honor by two of her long-distance acquaintances, an impressive honor for a full-time lightkeeper and part-time conchologist.
 When the Santa Cruz public library was built in 1904, Laura was asked to deed a portion of her collection for a museum in the library’s basement.
 Remnants of Laura’s collection can be found today in the Santa Cruz Museum of Natural History.